engulsax/Grass-Snake/README.md

 Message => Message which will be displayed in the email.

-<b>Not that you can NOT have line breakes in a value in the info.txt files</b>
+<b>Note that you can NOT have line breakes in a value in the info.txt files</b>

 # Why the name "Grass Snake"?
 Glad you asked!